aknight0587/ansible/README.md

 - Create multiple instances of Tomcat running on different ports
 - Incoporate support for load balanced Tomcat instances

+This code will be worked upon as I find time and will be improved over time.
 Alex Knight - 2017